-The one-year deployment of many of the instruments in Nangatchori and Niamey provides a very good overview of the annual cycle of various atmospheric parameters.
+These two datasets provide unique information about the PBL conditions over West Africa.
+The one-year deployment of many of those instruments gives a very good overview of the annual cycle of various atmospheric parameters.
 In addition, the high temporal resolution of these measurements compared to radiosondes allowed the analysis of temporal boundary layer development and the passage of fronts.

-In this presentation statistical analysis of boundary layer parameters, such as temperature and humidity profiles, integrated water vapour, cloud liquid water content as well as cloud base heights and cloudy times will be made, with regard to both diurnal and annual variability.
-Furthermore, a comparison between measured profiles and the results of a mesoscale model for a case study will be presented.
+In this presentation statistical analysis of boundary layer parameters, such as temperature and humidity profiles, integrated water vapour, cloud liquid water content and rainfall amounts as well as cloud base heights and cloudy times will be made, with regard to both diurnal and annual variability.